openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 17. Let's have a look at the effects of the apertures in the Sample plane.
 Note: because the LED is very strong, the effect of the AD is not so apparent.
 :star: In the Sample Plane: The FD is imaged on the Sample.
 It limits the size of the illuminated area and we can directly see the image of the FD when we close it.
 The AD limits the parallel light beam between the Field lens and the Condenser lens.
 It limits the illumination angles and therefore changes the intensity of the illumination.
-First: both apertures open.
+Top left: both apertures open.
-Second: FD closed, AD open.
+Top right: FD closed, AD open.
-Third: FD open, AD closed.
+Bottom left: FD open, AD closed.
-Fourth: both apertures closed.
+Bottom right: both apertures closed.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_22.jpg" height="375">